 A qualitative study assessed the risk of performance bias in a weight-loss trial of a novel patient counselling programme compared to usual care in general practice.
 The control group reported being disappointed at having been offered usual care when they had taken part in the trial.
 Reactions to disappointment involved both movements toward and away from behaviour change.
 The researchers concluded that disappointment may introduce bias, as they lead the randomized groups to differ in ways other than the intended experimental contrast.

 A systematic review assessed the effect of the lack of double blinding (of both participants and researchers) on intervention effects.
-It concluded that compared to studies with clear double-blinding, studies with a ‘lack of, or unclear double-blinding’ yielded effect estimates, on an average, 13% (ROR 0.87, 95% CrI 0.79 to 0.96).
+It concluded that compared to studies with clear double-blinding, studies with a ‘lack of, or unclear double-blinding’ yielded effect estimates, on an average, 13% (ROR 0.87, 95% CrI 0.79 to 0.96) higher.
 The review authors also concluded that studies with subjective outcome assessment (such as pain) were more prone to the adverse effects of lack of blinding (ROR 0.85, 95% CrI 0.75 to 0.95).

 Ideally, participants and researchers should be blinded to the interventions.
 If blinding is not feasible, the effect of performance bias can be mitigated by using objective outcomes.
 For instance, a subjective outcome such as patient-reported pain is more likely to be influenced by performance bias than an objective measure, such as hospital admission.